Migration · Yogi’s VPS

 • Delete unused plugins and themes.

-• Clean your database (post revisions, transients, spam, trash).
+• Clean your database, including post revisions, transients, spam, and trash.

 • Remove any old staging sites you no longer need.